-- Short cycles - Luteal phase of less than 10 days – generally detected in monitored cycles when patient knows when she ovulated
+Short cycles – Luteal phase of fewer than 10 days – generally detected in monitored cycles when the patient knows when she ovulated

 An important note of caution here is that only when these symptoms are experienced for three successive cycles are you suspected to be having a luteal phase defect.

 Low progesterone levels